stalniy/casl/docs-src/src/content/pages/advanced/customize-ability/en.md

 ## Custom conditions matcher implementation

-If you want to implement custom conditions matcher, you should use `PureAbility` class instead of `createMongoAbility` factory function. `createMongoAbility` is a factory function that creates `PureAbility` instance with default values for `conditionsMatcher` and `fieldMatcher` options (i.e, mongo conditions matcher and field pattern matcher).
+If you want to implement custom conditions matcher, you should use `Ability` class instead of `createMongoAbility` factory function. `createMongoAbility` is a factory function that creates an `Ability` instance with default values for `conditionsMatcher` and `fieldMatcher` options (i.e, mongo conditions matcher and field pattern matcher).

-> The prefix "Pure" has nothing to do with functional programming.
-It just means this class has no predefined configuration.

 Conditions matcher is a factory function that accepts `rule.conditions` and returns a function that accepts an object and returns boolean.
 All these restrictions on conditions matcher is enforced by `ConditionsMatcher` generic type which you can import from `@casl/ability`.